pintux/nginx-conf/README.md

 `basic`

-      `basic-nginx.conf`, a basic HTTP reverse proxy with static files and websockets configuration.
+`---------   basic-nginx.conf`, a basic HTTP reverse proxy with static files and websockets configuration.